CANCER HAIR LOSS

 Here at CreatedHair.com we can do just that for you.
 If you find that you would like something different than the color ring we offer, then feel free to send in your human hair sample and we’ll match it.

 Call for your private consult via phone, in person or Skype to find your perfect solution and costs for your personalized order.
 Check out:

 This 3/4 halo of hair attached to an elasticated band fits securely on your head and is worn under your favorite headwear.
 Wear this long straight style “as is” or cut to your desired requirements.
 Any cutting or trimming is recommended to be done by a professional stylist.

 Call To Order — 877 FOR WIGS (367-9447)

 Just call the CreatedHair office to inquire on what’s available ready-made and to place your order for a custom-made design in your size and color.

 Keeping Your Perspective.
 What We Think, We Create.

-I wish each of you, every success.
+I wish each of you, every success and peace of mind.